 1. Mothballs – Mothballs are generally accepted by homeowners for repelling snakes.
 However, their effectiveness has been proven to be higher in repelling silverfish and moths compared to snakes.
 In addition to being less effective against snakes, Mothballs also contain neurotoxins that can be toxic to kids and pets.

-2. Sulphur – If used alone (even is the powdered form) sulphur is highly ineffective in repelling snakes.
-However, sulphur will work great when combined with naphthalene.
-For instance, Snake-A-Way combines 7% naphthalene and 28% sulphur to control even rattle and garter snakes.
+2. Sulphur – If used alone (even in the powdered form), sulfur is highly ineffective in repelling snakes.
+However, sulfur will work great when combined with naphthalene.
+For instance, Snake-A-Way combines 7% naphthalene and 28% sulfur to control even rattle and garter snakes.